ibm-cloud-docs/solution-tutorials/vpc-globally-available.md

 ### Test the load balancers

-1. Wait until the status changes to **Active**.
+1. Wait until the status of the load balancer changes to **Active**.
-1. Open the **Address** in a web browser
+2. Open the **Address** in a web browser
-1. Refresh the page several times and notice the load balancer hitting different servers every time.
+3. Refresh the page several times and notice the load balancer hitting different servers with each refresh.
-1. **Save** the address for future reference.
+4. **Save** the address for future reference.

 If you observe, the requests are not encrypted and supports only HTTP.
 You will configure an SSL certificate and enable HTTPS in the next section.